WeblateOrg/weblate/docs/admin/management.rst

 .. django-admin:: import_project

-Batch imports resources into project based on file mask.
+Batch imports components into project based on file mask.

-`<project>` names an existing project, into which the resources should be imported.
+`<project>` names an existing project, into which the components should be imported.

 The `<gitrepo>` defines URL of Git repository to use, and `<branch>` the git branch.
-To import additional translation resources, from an existing Weblate resource, use a `weblate://<project>/<resource>` URL for the `<gitrepo>`.
+To import additional translation components, from an existing Weblate component, use a `weblate://<project>/<component>` URL for the `<gitrepo>`.

 The repository is searched for directories matching a double wildcard (`**`) in the `<filemask>`.
-Each of these is then added as a resource, named after the matched directory.
+Each of these is then added as a component, named after the matched directory.
-Existing resources will be skipped.
+Existing components will be skipped.

-To customise the resource's name, use the ``--name-template`` option.
+To customise the component's name, use the ``--name-template`` option.
 Its parameter is a python formatting string, which will expect the match from `<filemask>`.